Import MAT-Files into MATLAB

 After logging is complete, you can open MAT-files in MATLAB®, and use them for further analysis.
 Since the data points are stored in MAT files, you can directly open the files in MATLAB without converting them into any other format.

-The files are named as <
+In the SD card storage, the files are named as <

 .mat.
 The name of your Simulink® model is

 runnumberis the number of times the model is run.

 1and is incremented by one for every successive run.

 indexnumberis the MAT-file number in a run.

 1and is incremented by one for every new file that is created in the same run.

 Suppose that the name of the model is